-Norovirus, also known as the winter vomiting bug, is a common cause of sickness, diarrhea, and gastroenteritis.
+Norovirus, or the winter vomiting bug, can cause sickness, diarrhea, and gastroenteritis.
+It is highly contagious.

 Although norovirus more commonly causes infection during the winter months, it can affect people at any time of the year.